Kernix13/web-dev-job/RESUME.md

 - “Does my resume clearly state that I can do this?”
 - “How quickly can I point to this skill from the description in my resume?”
 Test yourself.
 - “Am I using the same language found in the job description?”
-- Mirroring the language, keywords, and buzzwords found on the job description is the easiest way to prove you’re a better match.
+- Mirroring the language, keywords, and buzzwords found on the job description is the easiest way to prove you're a better match.
 Start with the job title
 - Pay special attention to the skills mentioned first or _multiple times_
 - Start each new job entry in your work experience section with skills and qualifications that are found in the job description
 - A generic resume is about you while a tailored resume makes it about them